 After all that splendor during Agostino's life, in the villa bivouacked the Lanzichenecchi during the sack of Rome.
 Cardinal Alessandro Farnese The Younger purchased it in 1590.
 From his family name comes the title of Farnesina to distinguish it from Palazzo Farnese, on the other side of the river.
 Michelangelo's project was to build a bridge over the Tiber that should have connected the two properties of the Farnese family.

 In 1735, the villa passed with the inheritance of Elisabetta Farnese to Charles IV Bourbon, until Francis II granted it in emphyteusis for 99 years to the Spanish ambassador in Naples, Salvador Bermudez de Castro, Duke of Ripalta.

 In 1927, the Italian State purchased Villa Farnesina as the seat of the Accademia d'Italia.

 Since 1944, it has been the representative office of the Accademia Nazionale dei Lincei, located in Palazzo Corsini.

-The current entrance is at the rear of the building (the main facade is the one with two lateral avant-corps).
-The main feature characterizing the construction and decor is the close connection between the gardens and villa, as if each represented an ideal continuation of the other.
+The entrance is from the rear facade - the main façade is the one with two side projections.
+The villa construction and decoration are strictly linked to the garden and the villa itself, each representing the ideal continuation of the other.